 # Create a new environment for the simstack client:

-mamba create --name=simstack simstack -c https://mamba.nanomatch-distribution.de/mamba-repo -c conda-forge
+micromamba create --name=simstack simstack -c https://mamba.nanomatch-distribution.de/mamba-repo -c conda-forge

 # Activate the environment

-conda activate simstack
+micromamba activate simstack

 # and run simstack: